pr-starfighter/starfighter/README.txt

 The third step ("make install") is technically optional, but highly recommended.

+For most GNU/Linux systems, an icon should be added to your menu when you run "make install".
+You can click on this icon to start up the game.
+Otherwise, you can manually install or use the launcher found in the "misc" directory, or you can run the "starfighter" command to start up the game.

-To play, simply run the "starfighter" binary.
-If you choose not to use the "make install" command, you can find it in the "src" directory.
+If you choose not to use the "make install" command, you can find the "starfighter" binary in the "src" directory.